MmmarRTha/frontend-react-shop/README.md

 # 🛍️ Frontend React Shop 🛍️

 Hello there, wonderful human! 👋 Welcome to the **Frontend React Shop** repository.
-This is an API frontend application using the magic of React with ContextAPI, TypeScript, and Vite to work with your favorite backend technology.
+This is an API frontend application using the magic of React with ContextAPI, TypeScript, TailwindCSS and Vite to work with your favorite backend technology.

 ## 🌟 What's Inside?